productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 ## What is Blurr?

 Blurr is a data pipeline authoring environment for real-time predictive models.
 Work directly with raw data to construct a production ML pipeline in minutes.
 We believe in a world where everyone is a data engineer.
 Or a data scientist.
 Or an ML engineer.
-The distinction is increasingly blurry *cough*.
+The distinction is increasingly *cough* blurry.
 Just like development and operations merged over time into DevOps.

 When working with data, it is important to iterate fast and the best way to do that is by working directly with the raw data.
 With Blurr we want to give product teams the ability to iterate quickly when doing ML dev and take things to production using a self-service model.